Skullcutter/Guess-the-number/README.md

 - **User-Friendly Interface:** Designed with a clean layout and easy-to-read fonts for an enjoyable user experience.

-- **Responsive Design:** The game adapts to different screen sizes, ensuring accessibility on various devices.

 # Learning Outcomes
 **By engaging with this project, users will:**